 In our war against COVID-19, there are things we know, and there are still things we don’t.
 We know that we are dealing with a highly contagious disease that is easily transmitted.
 We know that the way the virus affects people is unpredictable and that children are less susceptible to this virus.
 We know that it can cause severe problems, including death.
 We know that we do not have enough testing to understand the scope of the pandemic.
 And, we know that a vaccine is many months, if not years, away.
-What we do know, as of this writing, is that more Americans have died of COVID-19 in just nine weeks than died in the more-than-decade-long Vietnam War.
-Further, we are painfully aware that in the span of just a few weeks, COVID-19 has devastated the global economy.
+What we do know is that more Americans died of COVID-19 in just nine weeks than died in the more-than-decade-long Vietnam War.
+Further, we are painfully aware that COVID-19 has devastated the global economy.

 Schools are key

 We also know that re-opening schools will be essential to getting our economy going again.
 Parents cannot work if they have to stay home and watch young children.
 We also know that the impact of school closures has a ripple effect.
 Throughout the U.S., there is a spike in domestic violence.
 There are impoverished families in America who rely on schools for meals.
 There is a rise in depression and anxiety, as children go through this difficult time.
 (Anecdotally, I believe that is less true with younger children, who love having their parents around.
 But, it is the inverse for parents of young children who are struggling in this environment.)